abenteuerzeit/ojs-issue-preselection/README.md

 <img width="800" alt="Issue Data Fields" src="https://github.com/user-attachments/assets/cfa5bb5e-c359-44a3-bddd-73e04fbc0d60" />

 - **Enable for Submission**: Check to make this issue available for author selection
 - **Assigned Editors (Optional)**: Select one or more editors to automatically assign to submissions

+> Updates to editor assignments under the issue data tab apply to all active
+> submissions assigned to an issue and not scheduled for publication.

 **Step 4: Save Changes**